cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 ## Asserting Things About Elements

 Assertions let you do things like ensuring an element is visible or has a particular attribute, CSS class, or child.
-Assertions are just commands that ask a question of the current subject and halt the test if they don't get the expected result.
+Assertions are just commands that enable you to describe the **desired** state of your application.
+Cypress will automatically wait until your elements reach this state, or halt the test if the assertions don't pass.
 Here's a quick look at assertions in action:

 ```js
 cy.get(':checkbox').should('be.disabled')